outlearn-content/outlearn-olp-spec/olp-spec.md

 -->
 ```

-See [the OLM specification](https://github.com/outlearn-content/outlearn-olm-spec) for more, including how to define *section* breaks, and how to enrich the content with learning features like *todo* items, *multiple choice* exercises, and more.
+See [the OLM specification](https://github.com/outlearn-content/outlearn-olm-spec) for more, including how to define *section* breaks, and how to enrich the content with learning features like *task* items, *multiple choice* exercises, and more.

 <!-- @section -->